princessleia1/parrot-face/README.md

 </p>

 ## Compatibility
-**Parrot-Face** is currently not compatibility with the new Versa 2 Device, Fitbit OS SDK 4.1.
+**Parrot-Face** is currently not compatible with the new Versa 2 Device utilising Fitbit OS SDK 4.1.

 ## Permissions
 **Parrot-Face** requires access to Fitbit Device **Activity**, **Heart Rate**, **User Profile**.